Nav-SCOPE: Swarm Robot Cooperative Perception and Coordinated Navigation: Formulation of Nav-SCOPE

-The connotation of \( P_{ni} \) is the probability to follow the neighbor. \( P_{ni} \) will be high if there are few obstacles observed by neighbor $R_i$ towards the target of $R_a$.
-This will result in a strong attractive effect, thereby increasing the likelihood of \(R_a\) to follow it.
-Conversely, if the location of \(R_i\) is obstructed by obstacles, \( P_{ni} \) will be lower, leading a divergence effect.
-In such cases, \(R_a\) will be more likely to take a different path, which avoids the detours that would otherwise caused by blind following.
-Since there are only two cases of turns in 2D path planning, \( P_{ni} \) needs to be differentiated according to the relative orientation of the neighbors:
+where \( P_{ni} \) is the probability of following the neighbor in future paths. \( P_{ni} \) will be high if the neighbor $R_i$ observes few obstacles towards the target of $R_a$.
+This will result in a strong attractive effect, thus increasing the likelihood of \(R_a\) to follow it.
+In contrast, if the location of \(R_i\) is blocked by obstacles, \( P_{ni} \) will be lower, leading to a divergence effect.
+In such cases, \(R_a\) will be more likely to take a different path, which avoids future detours that would otherwise be caused by its observational limitation.
+The definition of \( P_{ni} \) is differentiated by the quadrant in which the neighbor is observed, in accordance with left searching in (\ref{eq:P_s}):